BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.4 (54)

+* Seed Tool now shows any associated note attached to requests for seeds or keys.
+It displays the note text in a distinctive style and warns the user to be careful about whether to trust what the note contains.
+To facilitate testing this, the "Show Example Request..." functions now include a dummy note.
+* #114 When responding to Key Requests, Seed Tool now shows the requested derivation path's known name, if it corresponds to one, or a warning if it does not.
 * #143 When long-pressing on the various parts of an Object Identity Block (OIB), and then choosing the Save to Files... option, suggested filenames are now consistent with the identified subject as well as the selected field of the OIB (LifeHash, Identifier, Detail, and Name).
 All suggested filenames for objects derived from seeds (such as HDKeys and Addresses) now start with the Seed Digest Identifier first and then the Digest Identifier of the derived object.
 * #145 Added checksums to all Output Descriptors exported as text, as well as the filenames used with Save to File for descriptors.
 * #147 Fixed crash when Scan view is invoked with camera permissions revoked in Settings > Privacy > Camera > Seed Tool.